- Understanding Chronic Kidney Disease

 - Managing Kidney Disease

-Is Ammonia Breath a Symptom of Chronic Kidney Disease?
+What is Ammonia Breath and Is It a Symptom of CKD?

 Chronic kidney disease (CKD) is one possible cause of having an ammonia taste in your mouth, sometimes called “ammonia breath.”
 Some people describe ammonia breath as having a metallic taste, while others have reported that it smells similar to urine.
 That taste—and the smell that can go along with it—is caused by a build-up in your body of a waste product called urea.
 Here’s what you need to know about ammonia breath, and why you should bring it up with your doctor.